pbuller212/Event-Sourcing-Notes/Chapter07.md

 ## Designing Streams

 To keep a stream manageable, there should be defined end to the stream.
+This helps prevent large chunks of data from forming, and mirrors the accouting idea of "Closing the books."
+This forms a boundary where validation can occur

+The ability to modify the stream design is one of the strengths of event sourcing, as provides flexibility when things need to change.

+__Every string has a unique identifier__

+When laying out streams, using swinlane diagrams is useful.The lane defines the boundary of the stream.

+To validate the stream design, read the events from left to right in the swimlane, and they should ring true to someone's common sense of the process.

+Another trick is to verify that each event has all the information it needs from the previous events.
+If this cannot be done, the information source must be identified.